paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 The political spectrum we chose to place the Pope on is the American bipartite system with the Democratic and Republican Partys.
 We chose this system because Quotebank corpus is in English, their political spectrum is particularly simple due to its binarity and a lot of data (i.e. quotations) come from American politicians.
 Our general approach consists in :
 1. Extracting meaningful features from the quotations corpus of the pope
 2. Doing the same for a few emblematic American political figures
-3. Applying a principal component analysis (PCA), each datapoint is one speaker
+3. Applying a principal component analysis (PCA) to visualize the primary results, one datapoint per speaker
+4. Testing methods of feature selection to improve the accuracy and interpretability of the results
-4. Appreciating the relative position of the politicians with regards to the pope in a 2D PCA
+5. Appreciating the relative position of the politicians with regards to the pope in a final 2D PCA with the selected features

 We chose six Democrates and six Republicans with a substantial number of quotes and with varied predicted position on the political spectrum (either central or on the edge of the spectrum) [2,3,4].